 Qualified high school or homeschool students admitted to SCAD for joint enrollment may be eligible to receive up to a half-tuition scholarship to enroll in courses offered through SCAD eLearning.
 To be eligible, the student must follow the application requirements for first-time freshmen, be recommended for joint enrollment by a counselor or teacher, and be admitted for joint enrollment.
 This award may only be applied toward courses completed as part-time non-degree-seeking joint-enrolled student.
 Joint enrollment students who have taken courses on a non-degree-seeking basis and who wish to become degree-seeking must reapply as a degree-seeking student and adhere to all first-time freshman admission requirements.
 The scholarship amount is based on enrollment in three classes (15 credit hours) each quarter.
 The amount is prorated for those who enroll in fewer classes.
 Available courses may vary.

 SCAD voluntarily participates in the Yellow Ribbon GI Education Enhancement Program, a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 Through the Yellow Ribbon Program, eligible veterans who apply and are accepted to SCAD may receive grant money from SCAD and a matching amount from the U.S. Department of Veterans Affairs toward their tuition at SCAD.
-Qualified students may receive either the Yellow Ribbon Grant or a SCAD scholarship based on academic achievement, artistic achievement, or both.
+Qualified students may receive either the Yellow Ribbon Grant or a SCAD scholarship, whichever is higher, based on academic or artistic achievement.
 Although those who accept the Yellow Ribbon Grant are not eligible to receive other institutional scholarship awards from SCAD, they may qualify for additional federal or state aid and outside scholarships.
 Students are encouraged to complete the FAFSA and the Georgia aid application to receive maximum financial aid benefits.

-In order to qualify for this grant, the student must provide SCAD with a copy of their VA Certificate of Eligibility.
-Recipients continue to receive the grant as long as SCAD participates in the Yellow Ribbon Program, and as long as he or she maintains satisfactory academic progress, conduct and attendance, and a cumulative grade point average of at least 3.0, and has remaining entitlement with the VA.
-For eligibility requirements and to verify SCAD's participation and contribution amount for the current academic year, visit the Yellow Ribbon Program page through the VA website at gibill.va.gov
+In order to qualify for this grant, students must provide SCAD with a copy of their VA Certificate of Eligibility.
+Recipients continue to receive the grant as long as SCAD participates in the Yellow Ribbon Program, and as long as he or she maintains satisfactory academic progress, conduct and attendance, and has remaining entitlement with the VA.
+For eligibility requirements and to verify the university’s participation and contribution amount for the current academic year, visit the Yellow Ribbon Program page through the VA website at gibill.va.gov.